federicosilvestri/gos-notifications/README.md

-# Go Out Safe - users
+# Go Out Safe - Notifications

 This is the source code of GoOutSafe application, self project of *Advanced Software Engineering* course,